Twins vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .217 with a double, a walk and an RBI.
+- Semien has recorded a base hit in four games in a row.
+During his last five outings he is batting .250 with a double, a home run and an RBI.

 Semien Recent Games